yochaigal/cairn/cairn-srd.md

 Most items take up one slot, and small items can be bundled together.
 Slots are abstract and can be rearranged per the Warden's discretion.

 **Bulky** items take up two slots and are typically two-handed or awkward to carry.
-Anyone carrying a full inventory (e.g. filling all 10 slots) is reduced to 0 HP.
+Anyone carrying a full inventory (i.e. filling all 10 slots) is reduced to 0 HP.

 A PC cannot carry more items than their inventory allows.
 Carts (which must be pulled with both hands), horses, or mules can increase inventory.  **Hirelings** can also be paid to carry equipment.